actfong/k8s-workshop/Part-2-Pods.md

 1. Pods in K8s are the most atomic units.
 It contains one or more containers, which share resources within a Pod.
 2. The structure of a Pod manifest
 3. Create / update a K8s resource with `kubectl create` and/or `kubectl apply`
+4. Execute commands within a Pod with `kubectl exec`
 4. A Pod is by default only accessible from within the cluster